Aug. 18, 2025

 Why This Matters Today

-We’re not living in Weimar Germany, but rising prices and global tariffs are real pressures right now.
-Businesses can only absorb so much before passing costs along — and consumers like you and me feel it directly at the checkout counter.
+No, we’re not in Weimar Germany.
+But rising prices and global tariffs are real pressures now.
+Businesses can only absorb so much before passing costs along, which means we feel it directly at the grocery store, the gas pump, and even in the price of a plain T-shirt.

 What You Can Do

-Inflation and tariffs may be out of your control, but your financial priorities are not.
-Protect yourself, pay yourself first, and don’t be afraid to make hard choices today to build stability tomorrow.
+Final Thoughts Inflation and tariffs may be out of your control, but your financial priorities are not.
+Protect yourself, pay yourself first, and don’t be afraid to make hard choices today to build stability tomorrow.📌 Want to dive deeper?
+The full transcript and bonus notes are posted at www.pinkmoneypodcast.com